game-ai-platform-team/tira-ai-local/README.md

 <error message>
 ```

 If your AI process is no longer running, attempting to undo or redo moves results in a "broken pipe" error (`[Errno32]: Broken pipe`).
-This error occurs because the connection between the game and the AI process has been severed.
 To fix this, you must resubmit your AI.